 Graduate Student Research Grant

-- The Graduate Student Research Grants are intended to assist graduate students with the unusual and extraordinary costs associated with scholarly research, scientific inquiries, and other scholarly activities that are not financed by a department or other grant.
+The Graduate Student Research Grants are intended to assist graduate students with the unusual and extraordinary costs associated with scholarly research, scientific inquiries, and other scholarly activities.

 Graduate Student Travel Fund